-The Behavioral and Community Health Sciences are concerned with promoting wellness, preventing disease and improving the quality of life in at-risk communities and populations.
-The BCHS program advocates the use of a socio-ecological approach to identifying and understanding the social, cultural and bio-behavioral determinants affecting health.
-The diverse backgrounds of BCHS faculty afford students a broad range of applied public health experiences designing, implementing and evaluating interventions to address challenging public health issues such as childhood obesity, HIV/ AIDS, tobacco use, mental health, violence, and cancer control and prevention.
-The BCHS program of study for the master of public health consists of 46 credit hours in which students complete coursework, research, practice experience and a capstone project.
+The Behavioral and Community Health Sciences are concerned with promoting wellness, preventing disease, and improving the quality of life among marginalized communities and populations.
+Our program advocates the use of a socio-ecological approach to identify and understand the social, cultural, and bio-behavioral determinants affecting health.
+The diversity of our faculty’s areas of expertise affords students a broad range of perspectives for designing, implementing, and evaluating interventions to address the most pressing public health issues.
+We invite you to explore our department webpages to learn more about our programs, curriculum, faculty, and ongoing research.

 Michael D. Celestin, Jr., PhD, MA, CHES, CTTS’